-We cannot eliminate all risks but in order to maximise the safety of the congregation and minimise the risk of COVID19 transmission as much as reasonably possible, Christ Church Haywards Heath has put in place the following changes and procedures.
-Overall there are three main pillars for keeping us all safe
+We cannot eliminate all risks but in order to maximise the safety of the congregation and minimise the risk of COVID-19 transmission as much as reasonably possible, Christ Church Haywards Heath has put in place the following changes and procedures.
+Overall there are two main pillars for keeping us all safe:

 - Minimising the possibility of those with the virus attending our service.

 - Minimising the possibility of anyone with the virus passing it on to anyone else in the service by strict hygiene and cleaning processes.